shiv-1203/Pokedex/README.md

     ```bash
     npm start
     ```
-**Note:** If you plan to host your frontend app on GitHub Pages, you may need to install `gh-pages` as well:
+**Note:** If you plan to host your frontend app on GitHub Pages, you may need to install `gh-pages` as well.
     ```bash
     npm install gh-pages --save-dev
     ```